How Involved Should You Be With Your Child’s College Decision?

-Once your child knows what he or she is looking for in a university, have him or her simply assess each university according the metrics he or she came up with.
-This should be done before your child visits campuses so you have something to discuss with him or her during each visit.
+Once your child knows what he or she is looking for in a university, have him or her simply assess each university according to their metrics.
+This should be done before your child visits campuses so you two have something to discuss during each visit.
 Your child may decide to give greater weight to some metrics.
 For instance, your child may want to attend a university that is in the top ten national rankings for computer science.
-This metric might be given a greater weight than social life, or it might be made mandatory.
+This metric might be given a greater weight than social life.

 You and your child should have a physical chart or table to rank the universities you are considering.
-This is another great opportunity for you, as a parent, to provide your insight and knowledge about what different universities provide.
-This chart can also help with some of the tricky situations that arise during the college search.
+This is another great opportunity for you to provide your insight and knowledge about what different universities provide.
+This chart can also help with some tricky situations that arise during the college search.

 Another tricky situation is when a parent has a particular university that he or she wants a child to attend, but a child isn’t interested in.
 A good solution is to simply place that university onto the chart and evaluate it in an unbiased manner.
 Because the parents know a lot about that university, as would be the case with an alma mater, he or she can help the child to see the university’s advantages.

 Successfully choosing an ideal university is the culmination of several smaller skills put into practice.
 The long and short of it is that parents can have the greatest influence over their child’s choice when they take the time to teach the skills of self-awareness, motivation, planning, and decision-making.

 For more test strategy, college admissions, and scholarship application tips sign up for our FREE class happening right now!